Introduction to SQL SELECT Query

 Explanation:

-WHERE is a keyword we can use in the SQL select statement to select the records by the specified condition.
+- WHERE is a keyword we can use in the SQL select statement to select the specified condition records.

 SELECT COUNT(*) FROM <My_table>;